maharmstone/btrfs/README.md

 This software is in active development - YOU USE IT AT YOUR OWN RISK.
 I take NO RESPONSIBILITY for any damage it may do to your filesystem.
 DO NOT USE THIS DRIVER UNLESS YOU HAVE FULL AND UP-TO-DATE BACKUPS OF ALL YOUR DATA.
-Do not rely on Btrfs' internal mechanisms: SNAPSHOTS ARE NOT BACKUPS, AND DO NOT RULE OUT THE POSSIBILITY OF SILENT CORRUPTION.
+Do not rely on Btrfs' internal mechanisms: SNAPSHOTS ARE NOT BACKUPS AND DO NOT RULE OUT THE POSSIBILITY OF SILENT CORRUPTION.

 In other words, assume that the driver is going to corrupt your entire